Data Plane

 DP-029The data plane shall NOT define governance policy (that is the management plane)v1

-DP-030User plane Ray workers shall write outputs to MinIO landing/; DuckLake registers fragmentsv1
+DP-030User plane Ray workers shall write outputs to the landing/ bucket; DuckLake registers fragmentsv1

 DP-031v1 ingestion: Ray worker writes files; LakehouseAgent registers via DuckDBv1